ShinobuAmasaki/forgex/README.md

 It is assumed that you will use the Fortran Package Manager(`fpm`).

-Add the following to your project's `fpm.toml`:
+First of all, add the following to your project's `fpm.toml`:

 ```toml
 [dependencies]